fencepost-error/Templates-for-MQMGateway/README.md

 # Template files

-A template file is a standard YAML config as used by MQMGateway, with three special placeholders:
+A template file is a standard YAML config as used by MQMGateway and Home Assistant, with three special placeholders (HA templates only use the first one):

 - XXXX in the template is replaced with the MQTT topic name.
 - YYYY in the template is replaced with the Modbus network name.
 - ZZZZ in the template is replaced with the Modbus device address.

 To see an example, look at any of the `.yamlt` template files.

-# Home Assistant

-The next step will be to extend the templates to target use in Home Assistant, which would otherwise also require extensive hand-written YAML in order to function.
-This means that Modbus -> MQTT -> Home Assistant configuration can be performed in a single operation.
+The `XXX_mqtt.yamlt` files are for MQMGateway, the `XXX_ha.yamlt` files are for Home Assistant.